Operation Rheinübung

-Operation Rheinübung (Unternehmen Rheinübung) was the last sortie into the Atlantic by the new German battleship and heavy cruiser on 18–27 May 1941, during World War II.
+Operation Rheinübung (Unternehmen Rheinübung) was the sortie into the Atlantic by the new German battleship and heavy cruiser on 18–27 May 1941, during World War II.
 This operation aimed to disrupt Allied shipping to the United Kingdom as the previously successful Operation Berlin had done.
 After Bismarck had sunk HMS Hood during the Battle of the Denmark Strait (24 May), it culminated with the sinking of the Bismarck (27 May), while Prinz Eugen escaped to port in occupied France.

-From that point on, Germans would rely only on U-boats to wage the Battle of the Atlantic.
+From that point on, the Oberkommando der Wehrmacht (OKW) would rely only on U-boats to wage the Battle of the Atlantic.

 Background

-During both World Wars, Britain relied heavily on merchant ships to import food, fuel, and raw materials, such things were crucial both for civilian survival and the military effort.
+During both World Wars, Britain relied heavily on merchant ships to import food, fuel, and raw materials.
+Such things were crucial both for civilian survival and the military effort.
 Protecting this lifeline was a high priority for British forces, as its disruption would significantly weaken the British economy and its military capabilities, and Britain might be forced to negotiate peace, seek an armistice, or reduce its capacity to resist if this supply line could be severed.
-Such an outcome would shift the balance of power in Europe decisively, potentially giving Germany control over Western Europe without a nearby base of opposition.
+Such an outcome would shift the balance of power in Europe decisively, potentially giving Nazi Germany control over Western Europe without a nearby base of opposition.

-Germany's naval leadership (under Admiral Erich Johann Albert Raeder) at the time firmly believed that defeat by blockade was achievable.
+Germany's naval leadership (under Admiral Raeder) at the time firmly believed that defeat by blockade was achievable.
 However, they also believed that the primary method to achieve this objective was to use traditional commerce raiding tactics, founded upon surface combatants (cruisers, battle-cruisers, fast battleships) that were only supported by submarines.
-Regardless of the method or manner, Raeder convinced the High Command (OKW) and Hitler that if this lifeline were severed, Britain would be defeated, regardless of any other factors.
+Regardless of the method or manner, Raeder convinced the OKW and Hitler that if this lifeline were severed, Britain would be defeated, regardless of any other factors.

-Operation Rheinübung was the latest in a series of raids on Allied shipping carried out by surface units of the Kriegsmarine.
+'Operation Rheinübung' was the latest in a series of raids on Allied shipping carried out by surface units of the Kriegsmarine.
 It was preceded by Operation Berlin, a highly successful sortie by and which ended in March 1941.

 By May 1941, the Kriegsmarine battleships Scharnhorst and Gneisenau were at Brest, on the western coast of France, posing a serious threat to the Atlantic convoys, and were heavily bombed by the Royal Air Force.
 The original plan was to have both ships involved in the operation, but Scharnhorst was undergoing major repairs to her engines, and Gneisenau had just suffered a damaging torpedo hit days before, which put her out of action for 6 months.
-This left just two new warships available to the Germans: the battleship Bismarck and the heavy cruiser Prinz Eugen (while the Kriegsmarine had three serviceable light cruisers, none had the endurance necessary for a long Atlantic operation), both initially stationed in the Baltic Sea.
+This left just two new warships available to the Kriegsmarine: the battleship Bismarck and the heavy cruiser Prinz Eugen (while the Kriegsmarine had three serviceable light cruisers, none had the endurance necessary for a long Atlantic operation), both initially stationed in the Baltic Sea.